| Every summer the circus comes to town; and every year, you and

 man juggling a broken plate, a lacrosse ball, a cracked candlepin,

-The juggler bows, dropping everything.
+and a chopstick. >APPLAUDThe juggler bows, dropping everything.
 The candlepin lands squarely

 on your foot.